So Beast

 So Beast is the first Japanese album from the South Korean boy group Beast.
-It was released in Japan on August 10, 2011 in 3 formats: A CD+DVD A coming with DVD, 72-page photobook, 22-page lyric booklet and comes in a digipak with a sleeve over it, CD+DVD B comes with a DVD with different contents and a 32-page photobook and CD only just featuring a lyric booklet and its CD.
-It contain 12 tracks, some tracks in Korean and some tracks are Japanese versions from their previously released albums.
+It was released in Japan on August 10, 2011 in 3 formats: A CD+DVD A coming with a DVD, 72-page photobook, 22-page lyric booklet and comes in a digipak with a sleeve over it, CD+DVD B comes with a DVD with different contents and a 32-page photobook and CD only just featuring a lyric booklet and its CD.
+It contains 12 tracks, some tracks in Korean and some tracks are Japanese versions from their previously released albums.
 It ranked no. 3 in Oricon's Weekly albums chart with 50,819 copies sold in the first week.

 Composition

 The album includes Japanese versions of songs which were previously released in Korean.
 Most notably, "Fiction" and "Fiction (Orchestra Version)" from their first full album "Fiction and Fact", "Mystery" on the EP "Beast Is the B2ST" and also their first two Japanese singles "Shock" and "Bad Girl".
 It also includes a few Korean songs.